workivate/devops-st/README.md

 *Container Information*

-    Container Operating System:
+    Container Operating System: Amazon Linux

-    Container Package Management System:
+    Container Package Management System: Yum

-    Linux Kernel Version:
+    Linux Kernel Version: Linux 7ea8007a8783 4.9.125-linuxkit

-    Is PHP present on this system?:
+    Is PHP present on this system?: No

-    Number of running processes:
+    Number of running processes: 8

-    What is the PID of of the primary 'httpd' process?:
+    What is the PID of of the primary 'httpd' process?: 14540

     Who has permission to read the file /etc/httpd/conf/httpd.conf?
+ALL -rw-r--r--

     How many lines does the file /etc/httpd/httpd.conf consist of?
+362

     How many non-empty lines does the file /etc/httpd/httpd.conf consist of?
+322

 Please commit your answers to update this README.